This Month in a Nutshell

 Top Dressing

-Top dressing is an advanced lawn care procedure to reduce thatch and smooth the lawn surface.
-If you are not a lawn nut then I suggest you don't need to bother!
+Top dressing is an advanced lawn care procedure that reduces thatch and smoothens the lawn’s surface.
+If you are not a lawn nut then I suggest you don’t need to bother with this!

-If you are then you should have your first dressing done and may be considering a second around now.
-Not a problem if growth is good.
+If you are, then you should have your first dressing done, and you may be considering a second around now.
+It’s not a problem if growth is good, however!
 See top dressing advice.

 The New Lawn